AguilarKevin/AguilarKevin/README.md

 ## Connect with me
-📌 Contact me following the links below or send me a dm to kevinaguilar0813@gmail.com, I love collaborating with brilliant people. ❤️
+📌 Contact me following the links below or send me a dm to kevinaguilar0813@gmail.com, I love collaborating with brilliant people ❤️.

 <div align="center">
 <a href="https://github.com/aguilarkevin" target="_blank">